• Skip to primary navigation

 • Cook until thick but still slightly goey.

-• Add remaining 1 tsp ghee.
+• Add remaining 1 teaspoon ghee.

 • Mix well, it will leaves the sides of the pan but still gooey.
 Switch off at this stage, after it cools down it may get more thicker.
 Enjoy Palkova!